geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 Use magic, ingots, flesh and wool to build a secret golem or champion for your conspiracy, when activated has vast power and influence and victory points.

-Resources: ingots, wool, gold, phlogiston, aether, bread, glass, brick, timber
+Resources: ingots, wool, gold, orgone, aether, bread, glass, brick, timber

 Your conspiracy/chars can take one of several actions.
 Manage work, move pawns, enter politics, build plot, build factory, rally influence, bolster lodge?